Future Voice and Data Limited – Terms and Conditions of Business

 - If the Customer has more than one Exchange Line, the Supplier will issue one invoice in respect of all Exchange Lines.
 The Customer may request an invoice breakdown which shows the Charges in respect of each Exchange Line separately.

 - Call Charges are calculated by reference to the Customer’s use of the services as recorded by the Supplier.

-- If the Customer places an Order for Services but cancels that Order before installation, the Supplier will charge the Customer its standard cancellation fee from time to time (details of which can be found in the Supplier’s price list [INSERT HYPERLINK]) if it has already incurred a connection fee with the Ultimate Service Provider.
+- If the Customer places an Order for Services but cancels that Order before installation, the Supplier will charge the Customer its standard cancellation fee.
+Details of which can be found in the Supplier’s tariff http://www.futurevad.com/tariffs/ if it has already incurred a connection fee with the Ultimate Service Provider.

 - The Supplier may alter the charges on its Tariff Sheet at any time without notice to the Customer.
 Tariff Sheets are available from the Supplier on request.

 - If a particular call type is utilised by the Customer but not specified on the Service Order, the Supplier’s standard tariff prices from time to time will apply.